iamrdk/LocalGenerativeAIs/README.md

     1. Musicgen Small was used as it's lightweight and can create decent 30s audio from a text prompt.
 More details can be found [here](https://huggingface.co/facebook/musicgen-small).

 * Video Models:
     1. LTX-Video is very fast and can generate a 240 frame video of 704x512 pixels in less than 200 seconds or around 3min 15secs.
+The quality is not so good.
 More details [here](https://huggingface.co/Lightricks/LTX-Video).
     2. WAN 2.1 T2V is a good model, it runs in 8GB VRAM but it takes a long time to generate a video.
 Almost 30 mins for a 6s video of 832x480 pixels.
+The quality is good.
 More details [here](https://huggingface.co/Wan-AI/Wan2.1-T2V-1.3B).

 #
 ### Huggingface model size and download size